torik42/YaLafi/README.md

 ### Modification of LaTeX text

+The following operations can be deactivated with options --nosp and --no-specials of yalafi and yalafi.shell, respectively.
+For instance, macro \\LTadd will be defined, but it will *not* add its argument to the plain text.

 **Special macros.**
 Small modifications, for instance concerning interpunction, can be made with the predefined macros \\LTadd, \\LTalter and \\LTskip.